 - I was responsible for several projects where I directed development teams and implemented repeatable processes.
 The teams achieved 100 percent on-time delivery of software products.
 I was motivated both by the challenge of finishing the projects ahead of schedule and by managing the teams that achieved our goals.

 - I have always wanted to ensure that my company's clients get the best customer service I can offer.
 I feel that it's important, both to me personally and for the company and the clients, to provide a positive customer experience.
 My drive to constantly develop my customer service skills is the reason I earned top sales at my company two quarters in a row.

 - I have always been motivated by the desire to meet a deadline.
 Setting and reaching deadlines gives me such a sense of accomplishment.
 I love creating an organized schedule for completing a task and achieving my deadlines.
 For example, when I ran a fundraising event last year, I set multiple deadlines for a variety of tasks leading up to the event.
-Achieving each milestone motivated me to keep working, as well as ensuring that the event ran smoothly.
+Achieving each milestone motivated me to keep working, and helped me to ensure that the event ran smoothly.